Jussie Smollett Hired Michael Cohen’s Criminal Defense Lawyer Just Days Before Police Said Attack Was Faked

 TMZ also reported that Smollett paid a pair of Nigerian brothers, friends who had initially been identified as suspects, to attack him on a cold night in January.
 Smollett initially claimed that he was beaten by two masked men who yelled “This is MAGA country!” in reference to Donald Trump’s “Make America Great Again” slogan, then put a noose around his neck and poured a chemical on him.

 Chicago police have not officially said that Smollett is a suspect in the incident, but it appears that the actor is lawyering up in preparation for a criminal defense.
 As the New York Post’s Page Six reported, Smollett hired the same criminal defense attorney used by Michael Cohen.
-The lawyer, Michael Monico, is a former federal prosecutor in Illinois’ Northern District and confirmed this week that he had been hired to represent Smollett.
+The lawyer, Michael Monico, is a former federal prosecutor in Illinois’ Northern District, and confirmed this week that he had been hired to represent Smollett.

 Monico represented Cohen on charges that he violated campaign finance laws with hush money payments to women who claimed they had affairs with Donald Trump.
 Cohen ultimately pleaded guilty and will be sentenced later this month.

 Chicago police this week had arrested two Nigerian brothers — Abimbola “Abel” and Olabinjo “Ola” Osundairo — after identifying them as men seen on surveillance video near Smollett on the night he said the attack took place.
-The brothers were taken into custody but released without charges as police cited “new evidence” in the case.
+The brothers were taken into custody, but were released without charges as police cited “new evidence” in the case.
 Later reports indicated that the men were friends with Jussie Smollett and worked out with him in the gym inside his luxury apartment complex.

 Chicago police believe "Empire" actor Jussie Smollett hired men to stage attack: report https://t.co/vLydLdaDWZ pic.twitter.com/RoLydTkoLl